makersacademy/build-a-website/README.md

 5. Google.
 Research the problem using your keywords.
 Also use the keywords to identify relevant results (i.e. not just the first one).

-6. Stack Overflow.
-Format your question well.
-Expect formatting feedback on your query from coaches, and support from Alumni Helpers or fellow students/graduates.
-If you're struggling to create a post, grab an Alumni Helper to help out.

-7. Alumni Helper.
-Take your well-formatted Slack/Stack Overflow problem to an Alumni Helper for one-to-one guidance.

-8. Coach.
+6. Coach.
 If all else fails, get some 1-1 support.
 Don't be disappointed if the answer comes as more questions.